konstantine25b/polymarket_algo/src/scheduler/README.md

 1. Shows the total number of tweets for the current market week
 2. Displays a daily breakdown of tweets for each day of the week
 3. Helps you monitor Elon's tweeting activity and ensure data is being collected correctly
+4. Cross-checks the local database count with Polymarket's official count
+5. Alerts you if there's a discrepancy between your database and Polymarket

 The tweet verification feature provides valuable information for monitoring:

 - Whether the expected number of tweets are being collected
 - The daily pattern of tweet activity during the week
 - Progress toward the various tweet count ranges on Polymarket
+- Potential gaps in data collection if counts don't match

 Example output: